pdimens/harpy/Workflows/convert.md

 # :icon-arrow-switch: Convert between data formats [!badge variant="danger" text="being deprecated"]

-!!!danger SLATED FOR DEPRECATION
+!!!danger DEPRECATION NOTICE
-The convert module is being replaced with [djinn](https://pdimens.github.io/djinn) !!!
+The convert module is being replaced with [djinn](https://pdimens.github.io/djinn), which is provided with a conda-based Harpy installation as of version `3.1` (build 2).
+It will be officially removed from Harpy starting with version 3.3.
+!!!

 Regrettably, the bright minds who developed various linked-read technologies cannot seem to agree on a unified data format.